soupi/learn-haskell-blog-generator/src/06-errors_and_files/03-exceptions.md

 ```

 > We use the `ScopedTypeVariables` to be able to specify types inside let expressions,
-> lambdas, pattern matching and more.
+> lambdas, pattern matching, and more.

 Or we could use the convenient function
 [`catches`](https://hackage.haskell.org/package/base-4.16.4.0/docs/Control-Exception.html#v:catches)